Most ginisang toge ends up watery. The fix is simple: high heat, no added water, and pulling the sprouts off the pan before they look done.

 Why You'll Love This Recipe

 - Budget-friendly.
-Bean sprouts are one of the cheapest ingredients at any Asian grocery store, and the rest is pantry staples.
+Bean sprouts are one of the cheapest ingredients at any Asian grocery store and the rest is pantry staples.
+Great way to use up a bag before it turns.

-- Works with whatever you have.
-Keep it vegetarian, add shrimp, use leftover pork or chicken, the ginisa base holds everything together.
+- Flexible.
+Keep it vegetarian, add shrimp, or throw in leftover pork or chicken.
+The ginisa base holds everything together no matter what you add.

 Ingredients